zzdovydas/MotoDataLogger/README.md

 This project is an **Android-based motorcycle tracking system** built using the **Automate** app.
 It allows users to import and run a `.flo` flow directly in Automate to track motorcycle movement and environmental conditions.

+Currently, the app **only generates a JSON request** containing the collected sensor data.
+API transmission is **not yet implemented** but will be added in future commits.

 ## Why Automate?

 The **Automate** app was chosen for its **robustness, reliability, and flexibility**.
-It enables modifications and enhancements **directly on your phone**, eliminating the need for rebuilding the entire application on a workstation.
+It allows modifications and enhancements **directly on your phone**, eliminating the need to rebuild the entire application on a workstation.

 ## Features